 Florida’s Atlantic coast is one of the prime habitats for crocodiles.
 These reptiles can often be spotted basking in the sun on the sandy beaches or swimming in the coastal waters.
 The warm climate and abundance of food make this region a haven for crocodiles.

-According to recent data from the Florida Fish and Wildlife Conservation Commission, crocodile sightings along the Atlantic coast have been on the rise in recent years.
+According to the National Geographic article, crocodile sightings along the Atlantic coast have been on the rise in recent years.
 These sightings are not only limited to remote areas but also occur in popular tourist destinations such as Miami Beach and Palm Beach.

 If you are planning a visit to the Atlantic coast beaches, it is important to be cautious and aware of your surroundings.
 While crocodile attacks on humans are rare, it is advisable to maintain a safe distance and avoid feeding or provoking these magnificent creatures.